pramnora/python/README.md

 Here I have opted to use the newest version which is, Python 3.5

-It uses a fairly simple and straight forwards syntax; which makes it excellent for beginners to learn.
+Python uses a fairly simple and straight forwards syntax; which makes it excellent for beginners to learn.

 -----